sevenuz/cimis/README.md

 After the first startup of the server, you have to create a User in the admin dashboard to try all features.

 ## dev
-`npm run dev` in ui/ to start hot reload frontend server
+`make dev` in ui/ to start hot reload frontend server

-`go run main.go serve` to start the PocketBase server where `serve` is the PocketBase command To compile the server, you have to build the ui with `npm run build`
+`make run` to start the PocketBase server where `serve` is the PocketBase command To compile the server, you have to build the ui with `npm run build`

 ## update pocketbase to newest version